telosnetwork/telos-docs/docs/learn/crosschain_guide/call-evm-function-from-native.md

 `GAS_PRICE` and `GAS_LIMIT` are the corresponding variables we retreived

-`to` is our EVM contract address
+`to` is our EVM contract address formatted to a vector

 `uint256_t(0)` is the value of the EVM transaction, here set at 0 (no value sent)

-`data` is our encoded EVM transaction data we retreived
+`data` is our EVM transaction data we retreived and formatted to a vector

 `CHAIN_ID` is the ID of our chain (41 for Telos EVM Testnet, 40 for Telos EVM Mainnet)